dorkbox/Version/README.md

 ============================

 A Java implementation of the Semantic Versioning Specification, as per ([http://semver.org](http://semver.org/spec/v2.0.0.html
-)) **modified** to exclude the patch version information if zero or not specified.
-It is additionally **modified**  to permit parsing build information after a final '.', such that 4.1.0.Final will parse a build as "Final".
+)) **modified** to exclude the minor/patch version information if zero or not specified.
+It is additionally **modified**  to permit parsing build information after a final '.' following minor/patch, such that 4.1.0.Final will parse a build as "Final".

 This is a breaking change when comparing strings to the original Semantic Versioning Specification by Tom Preston-Werner.
 When comparing
  Version objects, it is non-breaking, and is breaking when writing Version strings.

 ### Versioning ###

-Semantic Versioning Specification (SemVer v2.0.0-dorkbox)
+Semantic Versioning Specification (SemVer v2.3-dorkbox)

+1. Modified to exclude minor version information.
 1. Modified to exclude patch version information.
 1. Modified to permit reading build metadata after a final . (with, or without the patch number)